Blister Beetles And Horses

 Adult blister beetles feed on flowering plants such as alfalfa and clover.
 When there are large numbers of blister beetles feeding on alfalfa and it is harvested for hay, many beetles may become trapped and killed in the hay during processing.
 It is not unusual for a horse to consume a large number of blister beetles, because they tend to feed together in large numbers on the flowers and might all be killed and preserved in the same bale of hay.
 There are specific management guidelines for prevention of blister beetles in alfalfa hay for hay growers.

 There are over 200 species of blister beetles found in the central to southern United States.
 The only alfalfa hay that is free of blister beetles is from the extreme northern United States and Canada.
 Alfalfa hay from the southern and western U.S. is of the most concern, where particular species of blister beetles are present that contain high levels of cantharidin.
 Alfalfa hay from Kansas, New Mexico and Oklahoma, in particular, is more often associated with incidence of blister beetle poisoning.
-This is due to the toxicity of blister beetles from these states and the large amount of alfalfa hay produced for horse feed and shipped from these states.
+This is due to the toxicity of blister beetles from these states and the large amount of alfalfa hay produced and shipped from these states.
 In addition, midsummer alfalfa is more likely to contain dead blister beetles than first-cutting hay or late cuttings as the adult beetles are only active during the summer months.
 Early May and late September are the best harvest dates for buying alfalfa hay for horses.
 The process of mowing and crimping at the same time during harvest crushes and traps the beetles in the hay.
 Farms that use separate mowing and crimping procedures, or that use no crimping process are not likely to have a problem with blister beetle contamination.

 If you suspect blister beetle poisoning, call your veterinarian immediately.
 Check the alfalfa hay that the horse has been eating for the presence of blister beetles.
 Diagnosis of blister beetle poisoning is by detection of cantharidin in urine, blood serum, or gastric contents, or through post-mortem examination for the presence of beetles in the stomach or cecal contents.

 To safely feed alfalfa hay to horses, use only square bales and divide the bale into individual "flakes" and check for blister beetles before feeding.
-Discard any horse hay containing blister beetles, removing dead beetles from the hay will not make it safe for your horse as the toxin can still be present.
+Discard any hay containing blister beetles, removing dead beetles from the hay will not make it safe for use as the toxin can still be present.
 Cantharidin is odorless and colorless, so the only way to determine if the toxin is present in alfalfa hay is the presence of blister beetles.
-Cantharidin is also a very stable compound, and blister-beetle contaminated horse hay will remain toxic for a long time.
+Cantharidin is also a very stable compound, and blister-beetle contaminated hay will remain toxic for a long time.

-Blister Beetles size range from ¾ to 1¼ inches in length and are recognized by their long, narrow body, broad head, and "neck-like" appearance.
-Colors of blister beetles vary black to gray to brown, and some species are spotted or striped.
-Two of the most toxic species are Epicauta vittata (three-striped blister beetle) and Epicauta occidentalis (striped blister beetle). |
+black to gray to brown, and some species are spotted or striped.
+Two of the most toxic species are Epicauta vittata (three-striped blister beetle) and Epicauta occidentalis (striped blister beetle).

-How To Recognize Symptoms Of Blister Beetle Poisoning
+Symptoms of Blister Beetle Poisoning

 - Depression, dehydration, irritability and anorexia.